interrupt-software/vault-transit/README.md

 ## Basic demonstration

+The following instructions are here to help the practitioner explore the use case for an external data key, and to test encryption and decryption methods.
+If you are more interested in a general description, please see the [Encryption Patterns](#encryption-patterns) first.

 The main assets to consider in this exercise are:

 * **[e_aes_mode_cbc](source/e_aes_mode_cbc.py)**: Standalone encryption module that uses a Transit data key.
 This example applies AES.MODE_CBC encrytion and generates metadata.
 The `e` stands for `encryption`.